Join us at our upcoming Energy Transition Workshop on 30 July 2026, Thursday!

 5/14/20263 min read

-Without a way to hold these multiple timelines and perspectives, it’s easy to get stuck:
+Without a way to hold these multiple timelines and perspectives, it’s easy to:

 Missing signals of what could fundamentally reshape the system

-The Three Horizons framework offers a way to see these dynamics more clearly.
+The Three Horizons framework offers a way to see these dynamics more clearly and manage the complexities more consciously.

 Energy Transition